- Chart

 Management Expertise

-The management team consists of experienced professionals with backgrounds in quantitative finance and asset management.
+The management team at Rayliant consists of professionals with expertise in quantitative finance, data science, and portfolio management, focusing on data-driven investment decisions.

 Investment Objective